Edgarhv/Individual-Self-Assessment/README.md

 ### Results

 -We can see that R-squared is equal to 0.691, which means that the regression equation can explain the 69.1% variation in player value.

+After that , and to improve our project we used a library called Py Caret that helped us find the best possible model for the data.
+Finally, we used the Extra Tree Regression Model that gives us  R2 of 0.732